-typedef preferred_r XtGeometryResult eturn); (XtGeometryHandler)(w, request, W Passes th ne child widget whose preferred geometry is required. request Passes th ne geometry changes that the parent plans to make. preferred_return Passes a structure in which the child returns its pre- ferred geometry.
+typedef preferred_re XtGeometryRe: eturn); sult (XtGeometryHandler)(w, request, W Passes th required ne child widget whose preferred geometry is request Passes ti to make. he geometry changes that the p oarent plans preferred_ret urn Passes a ferred ge structure in which the child ret eometry. urns its pre-

-The query_geometry procedure is expected to examine the bits set in request->request_mode, evaluate the preferred geometry of the widget, and store the result in preferred_return (setting the bits in preferred_return->request_mode corresponding to those geometry fields that it cares about).
+The query_geometry procedure is expected to examine the bits set in re-quest->request_mode, evaluate the preferred geometry of the widget, and store the result in preferred_return (setting the bits in preferred_return->request_mode corresponding to those geometry fields that it cares about).
 If the proposed geometry change is acceptable without modification, the query_geometry procedure should return XtGeometryYes.
-If at least one field in preferred_return with a bit set in preferred_return->request_mode that was not set in the request, the query_geometry procedure should return XtGeometryAlmost.
+If at least one field in preferred_return with a bit set in preferred_return->request_mode is different from the corresponding field in request or if a bit was set in preferred_return->request_mode that was not set in the request, the query_geometry procedure should return XtGeometryAlmost.
 If the preferred geometry is identical to the current geometry, the query_geometry procedure should return XtGeometryAlmost.